London Biggin Hill Airport: Military airfield

+First World War

 The airfield was originally opened by the Royal Flying Corps (RFC) during the First World War.
 Koonowla House was requisitioned by the War Office in 1916 for the RFC to conduct wireless experiments.
 Then on 13 February 1917 the RFC transferred there (from their long-time HQ at RAF Joyce Green, at Long Reach near Dartford), and established it as part of the London Air Defence Area, using the adjacent Cudham Lodge estate, which contained a huge undivided field ideal for aircraft.
 The same year Lord Stanhope's Aperfield Court and grounds, some 2 mi from the station, were requisitioned for use as a radio transmitter and fighter ground control station.
 The station was responsible for defending the capital against attacks by Zeppelins and Gotha bombers.
 To this end, 141 Squadron of the RFC was based at Biggin Hill and equipped with Bristol Fighters.

 Shortly after the war, on 7 January 1919, around 700 RAF technical staff mutinied.
 Their grievances included poor food and living conditions, with one complaint being that they only had eight washbasins between them.
 The mutiny was ended by the intervention of sympathetic officers.

 Apperfield Court was demolished in 1920 and the aerodrome extended onto its grounds.
 Between the wars, the airfield was used by a number of experimental units, working on instrument design, ground-based anti-aircraft defences, and night flying.
 The base was closed between 1929 and 1932, during which period reconstruction work took place including the building of new hangars.

+Second World War

-During the Second World War the airfield was one of the commanding bases for No. 11 Group RAF, RAF Fighter Command during the Battle of Britain, with both Spitfires and Hurricanes from a variety of squadrons being based there.
-The squadrons based at Biggin Hill claimed to have destroyed 1,400 enemy aircraft, at the cost of the lives of 453 Biggin Hill based aircrew.
-Because of its importance to the capital's defence, the airfield itself became a target.
+During the Second World War the airfield was one of the commanding bases for No. 11 Group RAF, RAF Fighter Command during the Battle of Britain, with both Supermarine Spitfires and Hawker Hurricanes from a variety of squadrons being based there.
+The squadrons based at Biggin Hill claimed to have destroyed 1,400 enemy aircraft, at the cost of the lives of 453 Biggin Hill-based aircrew.
+Due to its importance to the defence of London, the airfield itself became a target.
 Between August 1940 and January 1941, the airfield was attacked twelve times, the worst of which wrecked workshops, stores, barracks, WAAF quarters and a hangar, killing 39 people on the ground.

-During the war Biggin Hill was also used by RAF Balloon Command and Air Defence of Great Britain.
+During the war Biggin Hill was also used by RAF Balloon Command.